-For the last two decades, Limelight Insights has conducted research for utilities and non profits that focus on energy efficiency and the environment.
-Our studies have evaluated energy appliance labeling, energy usage and conservation, home insulation, deregulation of the utilities industry, the Energy Star program and a sister international program, target market segmentation for utility/energy providers, customer satisfaction, global warming/climate change, and effectiveness of communications campaigns.
+The highly experienced consulting team at Limelight Insights conducts research for utilities and nonprofits that focus on energy efficiency and the environment.
+Our team’s studies have evaluated energy appliance labeling, energy usage and conservation, home insulation, deregulation of the utilities industry, the Energy Star program and a sister international program, target market segmentation for utility / energy providers, customer satisfaction, global warming / climate change, and effectiveness of communications campaigns.

 Energy, Utility & Environmental